btfuse/fuse-docs/docs/plugin-development/android-module.md

 response.didFinishHeaders();
 ```

-Alternatively, we can also set do this via `sendHeaders`:
+Alternatively, we can also do this via `sendHeaders`:

 ```java
 response.sendHeaders(FuseAPIResponseStatus.OK, "text/plain", 6);